FranckyU/rails-nice-deploy/README.md

 master ->(merge_to)-> staging ->(merge_to)-> production

 This process won't raise any merging issue as the workflow is linear and git will do it by fast forwarding the commit points.
-All the issues happens when merging various dev branches to master, but it's another story :)
+All the issues happens when merging various dev branches to master, but that's another story :)

 When comes time to deploy frequently, it became annoying to repeat the `git checkout ...` then `git merge` then `git push` then `cap deploy` sequence.